pikorua/ImageLabelClassification2023/README.md

 # ImageLabelClassification2023
 This project is for the 'Introduction to Deep Learning Course', this project was done by Paul Sarninghausen-Cahn and Simon Maedge.
 The group name is 'Simon says.'
+You can download the source code from the 'master' branch.

 # When downloaded Code, do the following to let it run: